-The Veterans' Benefits Coordinator assists students eligible to receive VA benefits through the
+The Veterans' Affairs Coordinator assists students eligible to receive benefits through the

-Eligible recipients must apply to VA to recieve approval for benefits.
+Eligible recipients must apply to VA to receive approval for some benefits.

 Other Financial Assistance for School: